PDXChinese/pdxchinese.github.io/_pages/dragon.md

 Portland Chinatown is bringing back a cherished tradition! **Return of the Dragon** will take place on May 24, 2025, marking the revival of Chinatown’s cultural celebrations from 2016-2018.
 This year, the event will be bigger and more vibrant than ever, featuring the integration of **[Culture Day](https://pdxchinese.org/cultureday/)** to offer deeper cultural experiences and greater community engagement.

+## Organizers

+A group of cultural institutions in Chinatown, with support from the [Oldtown Community Association](https://www.pdxoldtown.org/)

 ## Event Details

 **Date:** Saturday, May 24, 2025